Feynman integral in QFT and white noise: Rigorous construction of the Feynman integral

 of any Hida distribution $P \in (E)^* \simeq(\widetilde{E})^*$.
 The integral form of the pairing $\langle\langle \cdot , \cdot \rangle\rangle$ can be used here, not only purely formally, because, similarly to finite-dimensional tempered distributions, also the infinite-dimensional distributions $P$ can be approximated by the infinite-dimensional test functions $P_n \in (\widetilde{E})$:

-To formulate our next theorem, we need to characterize the finite dimensional restrictions of the distribution $P$, which should coincide with the finite dimensional Gaussian distribution of our heuristic construction.
+To formulate our next theorem, we need to characterize the finite-dimensional restrictions of the distribution $P$, which should coincide with the finite-dimensional Gaussian distribution of our heuristic construction.
 To this end, note the following.
 The system of functions $\eta_{{}_{\widehat{n},\widehat{l},j,i}}, \zeta_{{}_{\widehat{n},\widehat{l},j,i}}$, respectively, with the real and imaginary parts of the Fourier transform components all equal zero except, respectively, the real component equal $x_{{}_{\widehat{n},\widehat{l},j,i}}=1$, or, respectively, except the imaginary part component equal $y_{{}_{\widehat{n},\widehat{l},j,i}}=1$, for a fixed $n,l,j,i$, compose a complete orthogonal system, with the square of norms equal to $\tfrac{1}{2l+1}$.
 Let us denote the Fourier transform of any such system of functions by

 Therefore, there arise two problems.
 First, we need to check if the distribution $d\mu_T(\widetilde{\varphi}) = P((\widetilde{\varphi})) d\mu(\widetilde{\varphi})$ exists.
 Second, if it exists, then its image under the map